Old Postcards of Garforth

-Most of the cards are used elsewhere on the site in the correct places however they are also laid out below by card series for anyone who is interested; I needed to do this to keep track for myself anyway.
-There are more than you think when you start to try and catalogue them given Garforth was only a small place.
+Most of the cards are used elsewhere on the site in the correct places however they are also laid out below by card series for anyone who is interested.

 Where possible I have noted the sequence numbers for the cards and presented them in order.
 Any card which starts NN means 'no number' i.e. I have assigned my own NN numbers just so I can keep track of them.
 Over time I may be able to give some of the NN cards their correct numbers.

-The Bramley numbers do not seem to be unique for example different cards from different places may be marked ‘B19’, perhaps the numbers on the Garforth cards are therefore only for Garforth.
+The Bramley numbers do not seem to be unique for example different cards from different places may be marked 'B19'.

 The Frith company is still in existence today as Francis Frith who sell many items with their old images on as well as old maps etc.